geoffreyrose/useful-dates-us-holidays/README.md

 Optionally, you can also include the "observed" holidays.

-**Observed Holidays** are when the Federal Holiday falls on a Saturday it is observed on the previous day (Friday) and when it falls on a Sunday it is observed on the next day (Monday).
+**Observed Holidays** are when the Federal Holiday falls on a Saturday it is observed on the previous day (Friday) or when it falls on a Sunday it is observed on the next day (Monday).

 * Christmas Day (Observed)
 * Independence Day (Observed)